Accounts Payable Fraud: Definition, Types, Detection and Prevention Methods

 Assume an employee has the authority to approve purchase orders and invoice payments totaling $2,000, for example.
 They are fully aware that no one other than themselves is necessary to sign off on the project.
 Anything over $2,000 necessitates the approval of higher-level executives.
 So, how do they handle large fraudulent payments?
 You can get around the restriction by dividing them into $2,000 chunks.

-To combat this type of fraud, companies should implement robust controls and approval workflows.
+To combat this type of accounts payable fraud risk, companies should implement robust controls and approval workflows.
 Automated systems that flag irregularities in the size or frequency of payments can serve as effective deterrents.
 Additionally, enhancing the segregation of duties, where different individuals are responsible for approving and processing payments, adds an extra layer of security.

 Data analytics makes it simple to catch this type of scam.
 Check for any PO approvals or payments within, say, 5% of an individual's authorization limit and are made within a specific time window.